Cryptonomic/ConseilJS/docs/README.md

 #### Create a Tezos alphanet account

-Visit [Alphanet Faucet](https://faucet.tzalpha.net) to get a test account on the Tezos Alphanet.
+Visit the [Faucet](https://faucet.tzalpha.net) to get a test account with a healthy balance of fake XTZ to play with.
 With this information we can create the public and private keys necessary to participate in the network.
-In the below examples, `alphanetFaucetAccount` is assigned the contents of the file the faucet produces.
+In the below examples, `faucetAccount` is assigned the contents of the file the faucet produces.

 <!-- tabs:start -->
 ##### **Typescript**